Dan Cramer

 Daniel John Cramer (born October 31, 1985) is an American retired mixed martial artist.
 A professional from 2009 until 2014, Cramer made his professional debut with the Ultimate Fighting Championships (UFC) and was a competitor on SpikeTV's The Ultimate Fighter: Team Rampage vs Team Forrest.
 However, Cramer is perhaps best remembered for his 10-fight stint for Bellator.
-His Twitter name is @dancrameratt.

 Biography

 Cramer graduated from Bethel High School, in his hometown of Bethel, Connecticut, in 2003.
-Cramer then attended the University of Connecticut, where he earned a bachelor’s degree in economics.
+Cramer then attended the University of Connecticut, where he earned a bachelor's degree in economics.
 While attending college, he played on the rugby team and was captain of the hockey team.
 After graduating, Cramer was employed as a manager for a local country club.

 Mixed martial arts career

 Cramer began training Brazilian Jiu Jitsu at the age of sixteen.
 He later started his mixed martial arts training with the American Top Team of Connecticut and Best Way Brazilian Jiu Jitsu led by Luigi Mondelli, a five time Pan Am Jiu Jitsu champion.

 Before being on The Ultimate Fighter, Cramer held a 3-0 amateur record.
-After the filming of The Ultimate Fighter, Cramer moved to Coconut Creek, Florida to train with the main American Top Team academy.
+After the filming of The Ultimate Fighter, Cramer moved to Coconut Creek, Florida, to train with the main American Top Team academy.